CAN-SPAM Act – A Law – Subject to penalties

 CAN-SPAM Act requirements

-Violation of the CAN-SPAM Act rules is subject to penalties of up to $16,000, but following rules is not complicated either.
+Violation of the CAN-SPAM Act rules is subject to penalties of up to almost $16,000, but following rules is not complicated either.
 Main requirements are:

 - Don’t use false or misleading header information